Back Porch Scampi: An Easy 20-minute Meal

 1 9-ounce package of angel hair pasta

 Cook pasta according to directions.
 Remove shrimp from oven.
-Sprinkle with remaining parsley, lemon juice and pepper.
-Serve over the angel hair pasta.
+Sprinkle with remaining parsley, lemon juice, and pepper.
+Serve over the angel hair pasta or pasta of your choice.

 Latest Instagrams